20 sustainable travel tips to keep in mind for your next trip

 This gorgeous Atlantic archipelago set in the mid-Atlantic is know for its dramatic coastlines and sweeping green pastures, steaming geysers and volcanic lakes (which they cook meals inside!).
 But this place isn’t just a looker.
 It’s soon to be home to the world’s first ‘100% renewable’ energy grid.
 Utilising its unique landscapes and weather conditions, the island of Graciosas harnesses wind, hydro and solar power to provide 100% of its electricity.
 Authorities are now looking to use similar systems on the neighbouring islands.
 It’s an exciting glimpse into the future of renewable energy.

 Sweden is officially the most sustainable country in the world.
 A ranking it earned for its use of renewable energy as well as social practices such as investment in education and infrastructure.
-And that education seems to be paying off, as it’s not just the state that likes to keep green.
+And that education seems to be paying off, as it’s not just the state that likes to stay mindful.
 In the EU, Sweden ranks first for recycling, the consumption of organic goods and using renewable energy.

 San Francisco, USA